phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 ## Why Currying?

 Currying helps to simplify these outlet and action test functions so that the view controller doesn't have to be passed in every function call.
+Just like the `sumA` function holds onto the value of the first parameter, these test functions hold onto a reference to the view controller being tested.
 There's also the benefit of being able to give the returned function a very readable name.

 ## Outlet Assertion